-Figure 3 Project Census Tracts
+Figure 2 Project Census Tracts

-The Project is in Dakota County, a southeastern county within the greater Minneapolis-St. Paul metropolitan area.
-Dakota County is known as a hub of distribution.
+The Project is in Minnesota in Dakota County, a southeastern county within the greater Minneapolis-St. Paul metropolitan area.
+Dakota County is known as a https://doi.org/10.10/.
 The Project Area is a diverse group of urban and rural contexts.
 It has proximity to multiple rivers, floodplains, railroads, hunting grounds, farms, residences, industrial zones, and the Minnesota-Wisconsin state boundary, all located less than 30 miles from a massive metropolitan area.